NicholasJYee/fracture_vqa/README.md

 - If you encounter errors connecting to Ollama, make sure it's running with `ps aux | grep ollama`
 - If LLaVA model isn't working, try pulling a specific version: `ollama pull llava:13b`
 - For better quality on medical imaging, you may want to try a medically fine-tuned model if available
 - If you're getting "model not found" errors, check that you've successfully pulled the model with `ollama list`
+- If you experience timeout errors:
+  - For connection timeouts: Check your network connection and ensure Ollama is running
+  - For read timeouts: Complex X-rays or larger models may need more time.
+You can increase the timeout in `model.py` by changing the `read_timeout` value in the `OllamaLLaVAModel` class.
+  - For very large models: Consider using a smaller model or increasing your system resources